-Overall Oct 1 thru Dec 31, 2013 To Date
+Overall Jan 1 thru Mar 31, 2014 To Date

 Total Projected Budget from All Sources N/A \$6,570,000.00

 Total Budget \$0.00 \$6,570,000.00

 Total Obligated \$0.00 \$6,570,000.00

 Total Funds Drawdown \$0.00 \$453,236.51

 Program Funds Drawdown \$0.00 \$453,236.51

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$453,236.51

 Lower Manhattan Development Corporation with the New \$0.00 \$453,236.51

 Match Contributed \$0.00 \$0.00

 PROJECT DESCRIPTION: The Fulton Nassau Crossroads Program, a component of the Fulton Corridor Revitalization Program, is an incentive program to assist property owners and retailers to restore building facades, and improve commercial storefronts and interior space; in order to improve the overall look and retail viability ofFulton Street, while respecting its historic character.
 Design Guidelines and an Incentives Review Panel ensure that the incentive program meets the overall vision for the corridor.
 The LMDC worked with the City of New York to develop the program guidelines, and they are available online at www.nycedc.com/crossroads.
 The project also provides technical assistance to property and business owners who are receiving money for façade and storefront improvements.
-In June and December 2009, the LMDC Board authorized an amendment to Partial Action Plan 12 and the two Fulton Corridor Revitalization subrecipient agreements that reduced the authorized amount of the Incentive and Streetscape subrecipient agreement to Partial Action Plan 12 reflecting that reduction is posted on the LMDC website.
+In June and December 2009, the LMDC Board authorized an amendment to Partial Action Plan 12 and the two Fulton Corridor Revitalization subrecipient agreements that reduced the authorized amount of the Incentive and Streetscape subrecipient agreement to \$21,894,050.
+Out of that amount, \$14,570,000 is allocated to the storefront and façade improvement program.
+The amendment to Partial Action Plan 12 reflecting that reduction is posted on the LMDC website.
 OnNovember 22, 2010, the LMDC Board authorized an additional reduction in the amount allocated to the Fulton Corridor Revitalization Program in PAP12.
 The November 2010 authorization and a partial action plan amendment approved by HUD in June 2012, reduced the amount of the incentive program from \$14,570,000 to \$10,570,000.

 PROPOSED BENEFICIARIES: The Fulton Corridor Revitalization Program will provide needed public investment in the Fulton Corridor, benefiting the growing residential population, businesses and retailers, and area office workers and visitors to the WTC Site and the South Street Seaport.
-There are approximately 150 storefronts in 80 buildings within the eligible Program area.
+There are approximately 150 storefronts in 80 buildings within the eligible Program

 SELECTION OF BENEFICIARIES: The Fulton Corridor is a major artery inLower Manhattan, connecting the rebuiltWorldTradeCentersite andBatteryParkCityto the Seaport and the soon to be developed East River Esplanade.
-The grant program will allow for steady improvement of the facades and storefronts in order for the surrounding buildings to match the the west and Water Street to the east, or on Nassau Street between Spruce Street to the north and Maiden Lane to the south.
+The grant program will allow for steady improvement of the facades and storefronts in order for the surrounding buildings to match the

-To be eligible for the Fulton Nassau Crossroads program, a property must be located on Fulton Street between Broadway to
+To be eligible for the Fulton Nassau Crossroads program, a property must be located on Fulton Street between Broadway to the west and Water Street to the east, or on Nassau Street between Spruce Street to the north and Maiden Lane to the south.